BoshraJaber/reading-notes102/read66a.md

 * Booleans
 * Numbers
 * Strings
-Note: we assign all of dtat typer to variables.
+Note: we assign all of the data typer to variables.
 5. Naming a variable: Here are six rules you must always follow when giving a variable a name:
-* The name must begin with a letter, dollar sign ($),or an underscore.
+* The name must begin with a letter, dollar sign ($), or an underscore.
 It must not start with a number.
-* The name can contain letters,numbers, dollar sign ($), or an underscore.
+* The name can contain letters, numbers, dollar sign ($), or an underscore.
 Note that you must not use a dash or a period in a variable name.
 * You cannot use keywords or reserved words.
 * All variables are case sensitive.
 * Use a name that describes the kind of information that the variable stores.